microsoft/WebTemplateStudio/docs/contributing/application-architecture.md

         }
       });
 ```

+When the extension create the webview (that includes the client), the `routingMessageReceieverDelegate()` function found in [controller.ts](https://github.com/microsoft/WebTemplateStudio/blob/dev/src/extension/src/controller.ts) is passed by parameters.
+This function is responsible for receiving client requests and locating the module that processes the request.
+All modules that can process customer requests are registered in [Controller.extensionModuleMap](https://github.com/microsoft/WebTemplateStudio/blob/dev/src/extension/src/controller.ts#L50-L61).

+The modules inherit from [WizardServant](https://github.com/microsoft/WebTemplateStudio/blob/dev/src/extension/src/wizardServant.ts) which is the class responsible for executing the function associated with each command, controlling errors and recording telemetry if necessary.

 NOTE: In the development environment (running the app in the browser), the Visual Studio Code extension is not available for the client to interact with.
 The communication is mocked using the [mockVsCodeAPI.ts](https://github.com/microsoft/WebTemplateStudio/blob/dev/src/client/src/mockData/mockVsCodeApi.ts), which uses the native `window.postMessage()` command to send messages to the application.

 ### Client receive from extension